 Zuo Lan’s family at Italy.
 The fasting progress in China’s economic development gives opportunities to Zuo Lan’s career life and also results in the settlement of his family in Beijing.
 [Photo provided to Qianlong]

 Zuo Lan said the best time of his life is when his children came to the world.
 Both of his two children were born in Beijing.The older daughter was born at Peking Union Medical College Hospital whose doctor and nurses were very nice.
 Up till now, Zuo Lan’s family still maintain friendship and keep in touch with the doctor and nurses.

 Looking out from the window of Zuo Lan’s office room at the CBD International Mansion, a building is under construction, rising straight from the ground with the support of rebars and cement.
-As the manager of the Beijing Representative Office of BST (Hong Kong), for recent years, Zuo Lan has been providing these “steel bones” big or small with raw materials-- imported iron ores.
+As the manager of the Beijing Representative Office of BST (Hong Kong), in recent years, Zuo Lan has been providing these “steel bones” big or small with raw materials-- imported iron ores.

-The first time he came to China was at the end of 1980s, alone on a travel for sightseeing, he understood not a single Chinese character then.
+The first time Zuo Lan came to China was at the end of 1980s, alone on a travel for sightseeing, he understood not a single Chinese character then.
 By observation and body language, the warm, straightforward and sociable Serbian overcame a load of difficulties.
-“Once I set off from Shanghai to Qingdao, when I arrived, it was pass 10:00 at night.
+“Once I set off from Shanghai to Qingdao, when I arrived, it was past 10:00 at night.
 I struggled in finding a hotel, but failed.
-An old man and his daughter came across me, they helped me to the end by gesticulation because of language difficulties.
+An old man and his daughter came across me and they helped me to the end by gesticulation because of language difficulties.
 I was really moved,” said Zuo Lan.